It (miniseries): Track listing

-It's content in relation to television restrictions
+It content in relation to television restrictions

 AllMovie suggested It pushed the television barriers not only with its amount of blood, but also with its themes of child endangerment.

 As It was a television production, its content had to follow Broadcast Standards and Practices.
 This limited the amount of violence, gore, and blood displayed, and how it was presented.
 For instance, since blood could not come out of body orifices, blood instead had to come out of physical objects such as sinks and photo books.
 Mixon re-called that, when designing the skeleton Ben encountered, ABC did not want the skeleton to be wet and have muscles hanging off of it.
 However, the skeleton was supposed to be wet as it had just emerged from a river.
 To get around the problem, Mixon decided to replace the skeleton meat with seaweed.
 As Mixon explained, "They just didn't want any [wet] gore, although rot and decay was okay."
 The biggest broadcast rule the makers of It had to loophole around was not to show kids in jeopardy, which was a major issue as kids facing deadly situations was a prominent theme of the story.
 An example of this is Georgie's death; he could not have his arm shown to be ripped off, so it had to only be implied through dialogue.